 The RPD will be primarily responsible for reviewing the resident's evaluations quarterly to identify which objectives have been achieved, areas for improvement, and expected progress relative to the time of the year and if program changes were effective.
-The RPD will determine if program objectives have been achieved after discussing the resident's progress at monthly RAC meetings.
 Major areas of focus for improvement will be incorporated into their development plan.
 The RPD will also utilize a checklist to keep track of progress toward completing all program required deliverables.